 c) Analyze the data and determine a suitable bid adjustment on the ad group level.

 Note that you should analyze each ad group individually to accurately calculate the bid adjustment you should apply.
-If you just look at the campaign or account level, you might end up setting a bid adjustment that will worsen your ROI instead of improving it.
+If you just look at the campaign or account level, you might end up getting a bid adjustment that will worsen your ROI instead of improving it.

 If your ad groups have too little data for you to make a decision, you can set a standard bid adjustment for your entire campaign.

 The bid adjustments for remarketing audiences work just as with location or mobile bid adjustments.